 E = Expectations should be realistic.
 Even if a dog lived with a cat in his previous home, it doesn’t mean he will get along with all cats (or kids, or dogs).
 Counsel the new family on what to expect when they get home and let them know they can call you if the unexpected happens.

-We all hope that every dog and cat can have a friendship like my friend’s dog, Phoebe (see above).
+We all hope that every dog and cat can have a friendship like my friend’s dog, Phoebe, shown above.
 On a nightly basis, Phoebe gets a “kitty face bath.”
 Interestingly, Phoebe came from a rescue where she chased cats!
 However, with support and management during that first month in my friend’s home, Phoebe has now found her new interspecies BFF.

 In her role at the ASPCA, Mohan-Gibbons empowers shelters across the country to implement research and programs that save the lives of horses, dogs and cats.
 She has over two decades of animal behavior work and research experiences with a wide variety of species and organizations, and has lectured extensively to veterinarians, behaviorists, dog trainers and the general public to improve quality of life for domestic animals.

 What’s Your Sign?

 Heather Mohan-Gibbons shares some tips for signage that creates an inviting space and results in the behavior change you’re seeking.

 Dr. Emily Weiss takes her annual dig into shelter data and shares the top 5 breeds with the greatest intake and outcome rates.

 A Campaign in Review or, How You ROCKED Adoption Ambassadors 2016!